kitbs/stubs/README.md

 ## Render stubs

-Simply declare the source and output and which variables to render.
+Simply declare the source, output and which variables to render.

-Note: optionally append `.stub` to filenames to avoid IDE errors.
 ```php
 use Stub\Stub;
 ```